 With older kernel versions, you should expect to see more vulnerabilities in the Vigiles report.
 In general, we recommend that our customers use a recent Long Term Support (LTS) version of the Linux kernel.
 Because security fixes get backported by LTS kernel maintainers, using a recent LTS version of the Linux kernel will allow you to leverage those backports in your BSP/product.

-What is a product manifest?
+What is a SBOM or product manifest?

 How are Vigiles results presented?
 Are the reports exportable (json/xml) for integration into company-wide issue trackers?